GoogleCloudPlatform/datacatalog-tag-engine/README.md

 This command created a Cloud Scheduler entry that will trigger tag updates every hour.
 If you want the tag updates to occur on a different schedule, you can adjust the value of the `schedule` parameter in the above command.

-Note: to generate the OAUTH_TOKEN, you'll need to choose an account which has privileges to use TAG_CREATOR_SA and then run these two commands:
+Note: to generate the `OAUTH_TOKEN`, you'll need to choose an account which has privileges to use `TAG_CREATOR_SA` and then run these two commands:

 ```
 gcloud auth application-default login